 Use feeders with a sponge or wick to imitate the way butterflies draw nectar from flowers.
-Over-ripe fruit will also entice the flying gems, while Puddlers offer an ideal spot to warm in the sun.
-Gardening and habitat (sans the pesticides) play a huge part in luring butterflies, while leaf misters are adored by all winged wonders!
-Butterfly houses?
-The verdict's still out if they're actually used for shelter, though definitely adding unique charm to the garden setting!
+Over-ripe fruit also entices the flying gems, while Butterfly Puddlers offer an ideal spot to warm themselves in sun.
+Gardening and habitat (sans the pesticides) play a huge part in luring butterflies to your place.
+Gentle leaf misters are adored by all winged wonders for consistent fresh water.
+Butterfly houses offer shelter from weather and add unique charm to a garden setting!

 When feeding nectar in a dish or staked butterfly feeder, a sponge (preferably new) should be used to soak up nectar.
 Because butterflies do not drink from an open source, this practice imitates the pads of flowers from where they do actually feed.
 Over-ripe fruit is another favorite, with bananas, melons, oranges, peaches and pears among the most sought after morsels.
 Just be sure fruit does not mold.

 These additions to your yard will help local butterfly populations thrive.
 As for butterfly houses, they may or may not actually provide shelter, but certainly do look splendid in the garden!
 Always consider native first when planting and do ditch the chemicals for every one's sake!

 Check out this short video for tips on attracting butterflies.